All posts

 MaterialPlanning amount for 10x12 x 4 in with 10% waste

-Cementabout 0.42 yd3 dry volume, roughly 11 to 12 94 lb bags
+Cementabout 0.42 yd3 dry volume, roughly 11 to 12 94-lb bags

 Sandabout 0.84 yd3

-Coarse aggregateabout 1.25 yd3
+Coarse aggregate or ballastabout 1.25 yd3

 This is a rough planning conversion, not a mix design.
 Shed base strength, thickness, reinforcement, frost, drainage, and local requirements should be confirmed with a qualified local professional.